-The potential benefits of a cloud computing model are many, but the risks are equally significant and should not be minimized.
-Included in the risk assessment should be a review of the application software in use, and consider whether or not it is meeting the needs of the business.
-Where and how the software runs is much less of an issue than the functionality and process support it provides – most “legacy” applications can be run in a hosted environment, making remote access and managed service part of the service model.
+The potential benefits of a SaaS model are many, but the risks are equally significant and should not be minimized.
+This assessment should center on a review of the application software in use, considering whether or not it is meeting the needs of the business.
+Where and how the software runs is much less of an issue than the functionality and process support it provides – most “legacy” applications can be run in a cloud server environment, making remote access and managed service part of the service model.